AO, A1, A2, A3, A4, A5 and A6 - trimmed European paper sizes as defined by the ISO 216 standard.

 Download - The process of transferring data from a remote computer to a local computer.
 When you copy a file from a computer on the Internet to your computer, you are "downloading" that file.

-Dreamweaver - Adobe Dreamweaver (formerly Macromedia Dreamweaver) is a popular and powerful web development program.
+Dreamweaver - Adobe Dreamweaver (formerly Macromedia Dreamweaver) is a website design/development program.

 Dynamic web site - A web site that writes to and/or reads from a database and/or a web site where the content changes based on user inputs.